rspivak/httpcode/README.rst

-`httpcode` is a little utility that displays the meaning of an HTTP code on the command line.
+`httpcode` is a little utility that displays the meaning of an HTTP status code on the command line.

 Installation
 ------------